shushcat/modernphilosophy/modernphilosophy.markdown

 remembered.
-If therefore there be any innate ideas, they must be in the memory, or else nowhere in the mind; and if they be in the memory, they can be revived without any impression from without; and whenever they are brought into the mind they are remembered, i.
-E. They bring with them a perception of their not being wholly new to it. ...
+If therefore there be any innate ideas, they must be in the memory, or else nowhere in the mind; and if they be in the memory, they can be revived without any impression from without; and whenever they are brought into the mind they are remembered, i.e., they bring with them a perception of their not being wholly new to it. ...

 By this it may be tried whether there be any innate ideas in the mind